Richard Hallows

 /**

-* A parent component controls the position of
+* A parent component controls the size, position

 * and spacing between child components.